saltukalakus/idiomatic-rust-snippets/src/intro.md

 ### Idiomatic Rust Snippets

 Rust is known to have a steep learning curve.
-This book does not intend to explain every aspect of Rust; however, you may find it useful while learning Rust.
+This book does not intend to explain every aspect; however, you may find it useful while learning Rust.
 This is a personal project and is not associated with the [Rust Foundation](https://foundation.rust-lang.org/).

 1. [Essentials](./essentials/intro.md) covers the basic aspects of the Rust programming language.
 They are explained with easy-to-understand examples.